kawaiix621/Learn-EVM/README.md

 - Basic knowledge of JavaScript
 - Familiarity with Node.js (e.g., installing packages with npm)
 - Optional: Some understanding of blockchain concepts

+## Goal
+This project aims to empower web developers with the knowledge and skills to understand and interact with the Ethereum blockchain, enabling them to create, deploy, and manage smart contracts effectively.

 ---